 - Collaborative initiatives between faculty and students that include research projects, service learning, and international study

-- Active student organizations, including the Lambda Pi Eta honorary society, the Association for Women in Communications organization, and the nationally competitive Falcon Forensics & Debate team
+- Active student organizations, including the Lambda Pi Eta (Honor Society of the National Communication Association), the Association for Women in Communications, Pi Kappa Delta (National Forensics and Communication Honorary Organization) and the nationally competitive Falcon Forensics & Debate Team.